kunalmodi/web3-exploration/kunalm.xyz/posts/flash-loans.md

 ...
 ```

-Trying it out in Furucombo, we indeed get a return of 35 DAI for a 1000 DAI flashloan investment into AMKR!
+Trying it out in Furucombo, we indeed get a return of 35 DAI (36 - flashloan fee) for a 1000 DAI flashloan investment into AMKR!

 Some practical notes:
-- This script goes _slowly_ due to rate limiting.
-I'm sure there are plenty of oppurtunities to speed it up.
+- This script goes _slowly_ due to rate limits.
+There are plenty of oppurtunities to speed it up.
-- The highest percentage differences (>25%) are highly volatile, and it's quite hard to execute on them
+- The high percentage differences (>25%) are highly volatile, and it's quite hard to execute on them.
+- This doesn't take into gas and routing, which are important factors in determining profitability.